jamiegiuliano/component-suggestion/README.md

 Provides suggested components and corresponding HTML from the [Visa Product Design System](https://design.visa.com/) based of the user's input.

+Currently only includes data for Buttons, Radios, and Inputs.
+Component data can be found in `src/app/assets/data/components.json`.

+Check out [Jira](https://jamiepgiuliano.atlassian.net/jira/software/projects/OPS/boards/1) for a few rough stories and next steps.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.